-I was born in San Diego Texas, a little town right in the center between Corpus Christi and Laredo.
-I graduated high school there in 1957, joined the Army's military services: that was the only way out for many of us in those years simply because there were a lot of social problems between the white/anglo Texans and Mexican-American Texans.
+I was born in San Diego, Texas, a little town right in the center between Corpus Christi and Laredo.
+I graduated high school there in 1957, and joined the Army's military services: that was the only way out for many of us in those years simply because there were a lot of social problems between the white/anglo Texans and Mexican-American Texans.

 We were raising a lot of questions, we were a talking to farm-workers, and when I say we it was a farm-worker organizing committee supporting Cesar Chavez.
 And we were encouraging farm-workers to do something about their situation.
-Chavez was organizing picket lines, strikes, conducting boycotts of grapes and lettuce… And there was a lot of interest by farm workers because of their working conditions.
-Housing; wages; lack of daycare facilities: children had to stay in the cars while they worked; no health benefits… Very bad employment conditions for the farm-workers.
+Chavez was organizing picket lines, strikes, conducting boycotts of grapes and lettuce.
+And there was a lot of interest by farm-workers because of their working conditions.
+Housing; wages; lack of daycare facilities...
+Children had to stay in the cars while they worked; no health benefits… Very bad employment conditions for the farm-workers.
 They were poor people, the majority from Texas, and that took my interest.
-We had to do something about their situation… Cesar Chavez seemed to have an answer.
+We had to do something about their situation; Cesar Chavez seemed to have an answer.

 So several of us who were Texans started to organize.
 And we were trained.
-The word was empowerment: something that the growers didn't like; they saw the writing on the horizon.
+The word was empowerment: something that the growers didn't like.
+They saw the writing on the horizon.
 It meant that workers would start asking questions.
-The growers at that time wanted the farm-workers to come harvest from March until October, and afterwards: “Go back to where you came from, we'll see you next year.”
+The growers at that time wanted the farm-workers to come harvest from March until October, and afterwards, “Go back to where you came from; we'll see you next year.”
 And we felt different.
 We said, "If we’re going to empower the farm worker, they have to settle, to establish roots."

 And I became director of a public community radio station we founded: Radio KDNA, the voice of the farm-workers.
-We used the radio station to talk to farm-workers, mobilize and motivate them to establish roots.
+We used the radio station to talk to farm-workers, mobilize, and to motivate them to establish roots.

 They didn’t know anything about the exposures.
 They didn’t know anything about what was going on, at Hanford.
 Hanford was experimenting; they were producing plutonium.
 There were huge exposures of radiation going up in clouds, and even some of the people working at Hanford didn’t know the effect of that radiation, then.

-And then you wonder, well, was this caused by radiation?
+And then you wonder, was this caused by radiation?
 After knowing about Hanford, I have the tendency to ask questions.
-Maybe it was connected… There's no proof; there's no research to see if that’s the case…
+Maybe it was connected… There's no proof; there's no research to see if that’s the case.

 It’s unbelievable.
 If you tell that story to many people up and down the Yakima Valley, they would say it's not true...
 It's like a story from outer space...